 - Star Trek normally doesn't treat subspace as a bad thing.
 There are some exceptions, though:

 - Subspace containing aliens who like vivisecting humans.

 - Wormholes containing Sufficiently Advanced Aliens the Bajorans thought of as the prophets.
-Averted in that they're actually quite nice and keep the wormhole open and stable.
+Averted in that they're actually quite nice and keep the wormhole open and stable (just so long as you don't go pestering them, lest you end up brainwashed...or wiped from existence).
 The Pah-Wraiths, on the other hand...

 - The Canon Discontinuity Voyager episode "Threshold" almost treated Warp 10 like this, but the actual results were mind-boggling from a logical, biological, and narrative standpoint.

 - Experimental interphase cloaking devices (largely different from the regular, completely safe cloaking devices) seem to operate by taking a ship and crew outside of the normal realm of matter and reality, which allows them not only invisibility but the ability to do things such as phase through solid matter.
 This can go horribly wrong in two different ways.
 The first is if a person is exposed to the radiation of a damaged device.
 They become cloaked.
 Not only will they be invisible, unable to be seen, they will lack coherence and slip through walls.
 On a ship, this could mean a sudden jarring motion could send a person into space.
 The second is if the cloaking device suddenly stops working as the ship phases through solid matter.
 If a crewmember is lucky, getting stuck in a wall will kill them instantly.
 (Both scenarios were explored in "The Next Phase" and "The Pegasus", respectively: Geordi and Ro are able to fend off a Romulan in the same phase by throwing him out of the ship and into space; and the final resting place of the Pegasus is inside of an asteroid, half-phased into the rock after the device finally failed.)